sadik-malik/piplup/packages/cache-buster/README.md

 ## Installation

-You can install the @piplup/cache-buster using:
+You can install @piplup/cache-buster using:

 ```bash
 npm install @piplup/cache-buster